What Is Lead?

 - Increased blood pressure

-When taken up and stored in bone, lead can disrupt skeletal development and affect calcium absorption.
+When consumed and stored in bone, lead can disrupt skeletal development and affect calcium absorption.
 Lead accumulated in the skeleton may be released during pregnancy and breast feeding and can be passed from a mother to her vulnerable, developing child.
-4

 Who Is at Risk?

-People living at a disadvantaged socioeconomic status also are more likely to suffer the health effects of lead exposure.5 Lower income residences tend to be older and in worse condition than higher income housing.
+People living at a disadvantaged socioeconomic status also are more likely to suffer the health effects of lead exposure.
+Lower income housing tend to be older and in worse condition than higher income housing.
 Chipping and deteriorating paint is a major source of lead indoors.

 How Can Exposure to Lead in the Home Be Avoided?